 This programme offers students a minimum of 24 contact hours per week during the first year of their studies.
-One contact hour is equivalent to one teaching hour of 50 minutes.
 Each academic year includes 48 weeks of lessons or internships.

 The ESP programme is a very demanding programme.
 You need to be highly motivated, tenacious, disciplined and capable of dealing with stress.
 If so, you stand a good chance of becoming a succesfull physiotherapist.